Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 Note here that $d_k$, $d_k'\in K$ by \Cref{assumptionfield}.
 To ease our notation a little we set $e_{0,k}:=d_kN_k\log(\xi)+e_k$ and $e'_{0,k}:=d'_kN_k\log(\xi)+e'_k$.
 Also, writing $\Pi_k = $, we may rewrite the above in the more useful form

 \begin{remark}[The CM case]As we will see, the case where $E$ is CM is easier to handle.
-Perhaps it is even the only one we can handle in practical terms.
 The vanishing of the periods $\varpi_{0,2}$ and $\varpi_{0,3}$ turns out to make computations of relations feasible.

 We record here for our convenience \eqref{eq:gm2crosscm1} under the assumption that $E$ is CM:

 \end{remark}